US president has called Israeli-Palestinian peace ‘the ultimate deal’, but has been vague about how to achieve it.

 “The time is now for the world to end Israel military rule,” she told Al Jazeera.
 “It’s not going to come through negations; it’s only going to come through exerted efforts to hold the Israelis accountable by boycotting through sanctions and bringing them before the international criminal courts.”

-“That Palestinians have to negotiate their freedom and prove ourselves worthy of freedom is repugnant,” Buttu added, arguing that Trump should use its multi-billion dollar financial support to Israel as weight to pressure it from ending its occupation of Palestinian territory.
+“That Palestinians have to negotiate their freedom and prove ourselves worthy of freedom is repugnant,” Buttu added, arguing that Trump should use the US’ multibillion-dollar financial support to Israel as weight to pressure it from ending its occupation of Palestinian territory.

 “I have very little faith that he will be able to do anything with the Israelis to change their policy,” she concluded.
 “I don’t anticipate anything positive is going to come out.”